How Are CBD Oil, Cannabidiol, and Hemp Extract Used for Pets?

 Hemp Extract Oil

-Hemp extract oil comes from the whole hemp plant and is non-psychotropic.
-It comes from industrial hemp (less than 0.3% THC).
-Hemp extract oil is a whole plant and full spectrum, containing active cannabinoids like CBD and CBN.
+Hemp extract oil is non-psychotropic and comes from industrial hemp (less than 0.3% THC).
+It is a whole plant and full spectrum oil containing active cannabinoids like CBD and CBN.
 Hemp extract oil is legal in all 50 states.

 Phytocannabinoid Extraction Methods

-The hemp oil extraction method is a very important factor for a quality end product.
+The hemp oil extraction method is a very important for a quality end product.

 Ethanol